The Simpsons opening sequence: Flanders

 The Flanders-focused episode titled "Todd, Todd, Why Hast Thou Forsaken Me?" from season 31, which aired on December 1, 2019, begins with the title "The Flanderseseseses" and cuts through the counter in the letter "R" to Todd Flanders doing a chalkboard gag.
 The scene then cuts to Ned at the supermarket checkout.
 Among the products he buys is Bland-O-Lake butter, White Bread for the Soul, a Devout People Magazine and Mild Rice.
 Ned then walks out of the supermarket with his products, and starts a "Food Kitchen for the Homeless".
 Then, Homer is seen on a tractor feeling sad, while Ned parks his car in his garage, before he walks in through a door in it.
 Ned, Rod and Todd run into their living room where their couch would be, but Ned says to Rod and Todd, "No couch boys, I gave it to the poor," and they cheer.

 Christmas variations

-Christmas
+Original variation

 A Christmas-themed version of the opening sequence was animated for the season 18 episode "Kill Gil, Volumes I & II", which aired on December 17, 2006, and later re-aired with the season 20 episode "The Burns and the Bees", which aired on December 7, 2008.
 It begins with two lines of instrumental "Jingle Bells" ("Kill Gil, Volumes I & II") and "O Christmas Tree" ("The Burns and the Bees") and then the normal theme music begins.
 This version is similar to the normal version, except for several key differences: